nathadriele/biophenotype-rag/README.md

 You can explore and interact with the Bio-Phenotype by accessing the app through the following link: https://dry-recipe-9383.ploomberapp.io.

 ## Project Overview
-This project, **Phenotype RAG**, was developed as the final assignment for the LLM Zoomcamp.
-It implements a Retrieval-Augmented Generation (RAG) system that intelligently answers questions related to phenotypes by utilizing both a knowledge base and large language models (LLMs).
-The system is designed to assist with queries about phenotypes in fields such as genetics, evolutionary biology, and medical diagnostics.
-By integrating retrieval and generation capabilities, the project provides precise and contextually accurate information, making it a powerful tool for phenotype-related research and clinical applications.
+Phenotype RAG is a Retrieval-Augmented Generation system developed as the final project for the LLM Zoomcamp.
+It answers phenotype-related questions by combining a curated knowledge base with large language models, supporting use cases in genetics, evolutionary biology, and medical diagnostics.

 ## Problem Description
-Phenotyping is essential in fields such as genetics, evolutionary biology, and medical diagnostics, enabling researchers and clinicians to analyze observable traits shaped by genetic and environmental factors.
-However, the sheer volume and complexity of phenotype data pose significant challenges in efficiently accessing and retrieving relevant information.
-This project tackles these challenges by developing an intelligent assistant designed to answer complex phenotype-related queries.
-Utilizing Retrieval-Augmented Generation (RAG) techniques, the system integrates the reasoning capabilities of large language models (LLMs) with the accuracy of a curated knowledge base, enhancing the accessibility and precision of phenotype information for researchers, healthcare professionals, and educators.
+Phenotype data is complex, distributed, and difficult to retrieve efficiently.
+This project addresses that challenge by building an intelligent assistant that uses RAG to retrieve relevant phenotype information and generate accurate, context-aware answers for researchers, healthcare professionals, and educators.

 ## Project Objectives
 The **Phenotype RAG** project aims to achieve the following objectives: